Trainy-ai/nodify/README.md

 * On-demand tracing and metrics through dynologger
 * Recommendations for fixing multinode bottlenecks
 * reading from logs stored on cloud object-stores (e.g. Amazon S3, Azure Blob)

+## Contributing

+For feature requests or bug reports/fixes, feel free to open a Github issue or make a pull request.
+We'd love to connect with any interested developers and we check our [Discord](https://discord.gg/d67CMuKY5V) to discuss the direction of our projects everyday.
+Connect with us either throught the text channels or through DM's.